logicalclocks/logicalclocks.github.io/docs/user_guides/client_installation/index.md

 ## Next Steps

-If you are using local python environment and want to connect to the Hopsworks Feature Store, you can follow the [Python Guide](../integrations/python.md#generate-an-api-key) section.
+If you are using a local python environment and want to connect to the Hopsworks Feature Store, you can follow the [Python Guide](../integrations/python.md#generate-an-api-key) section to create an API Key and to get started.

 ## Other environments